-&lt;sup>9 With a global capital share of income $\alpha$ of 25%-30% and a wealth/income ratio $\beta$ of 400%-600%, one gets on real average return to wealth (before any tax) $r = \alpha/\beta = 5\% - 6\%$ ; see Piketty and Zucman (2014) for a discussion and estimates for the 8 largest high-income economies, see also the World Inequality Database WID.world for updated and extended series on global capital shares and wealth/income ratios.
+&lt;sup>9 With a global capital share of income $\alpha$ of 25%-30% and a wealth/income ratio $\beta$ of 400%-600%, one gets on average a real return to wealth (before any tax) $r = \alpha/\beta = 5\% - 6\%$ ; see Piketty and Zucman (2014) for a discussion and estimates for the 8 largest high-income economies, see also the World Inequality Database WID.world for updated and extended series on global capital shares and wealth/income ratios.
 For comparability with the rate of return computed for billionaires, two adjustments need to be made.
 First, pure capital gains (i.e., the increase in asset prices above and beyond consumption prices and above and beyond what can be mechanically explained by retained earnings) need to be added.
 The rate of pure capital gains can be estimated to be of the order of 2% over this period globally, see, Bauluz, Novokmet and Schularik (2022, Table 4).
 Second, one needs to deduct business-level capital taxes (corporate taxes and business property taxes), which amount to close to 1% of wealth globally.
 Hence a global average pre-tax return to wealth of 6%-7%.

-&lt;sup>10 The individual capital tax rate lower is lower by about 0.8 percentage points for billionaires (0.3%) relative to the average person (1.1%).
+&lt;sup>10 The individual capital tax rate is lower by about 0.8 percentage points for billionaires (0.3%) relative to the average person (1.1%).
 Given a net-of-tax return for billionaires of 7.2% and for the average person of 5% to 6%, the lower capital tax rate of billionaire explains 36% to 66% of the difference in net-of-tax returns.
-When
+When counting business-level capital taxes as part of taxes paid (as opposed to part of the gross return), then a smaller fraction of the net return differential can be attributed to the tax system.
+In that case the interpretation is slightly different: